EricOgie/maczshconfigurator/README.md

-# Auto Zsh Config for MacOS
+# Mac Zsh Configurator

-Auto Zsh Config for MacOS is a bash script that automates the setup of a highly functional and visually appealing Zsh environment on macOS.
+Mac Zsh Configurator is a bash script that automates the setup of a highly functional and visually appealing Zsh environment on macOS.
 It capitalises on existing powerful terminal window enhancement tools like [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh) and [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) plugin.

 Once run on your Mac, it will embellish your shell terminal with useful capabilities that will make your developer experience fun and smooth.